-The Company measures its health and safety performance in calendar years and uses several key performance indicators to monitor safety performance, with the goal of achieving performance that is below the target number.
+The Company uses several key performance indicators to monitor safety performance, with the goal of achieving performance that is below the target number.
 The main key performance indicators are as follows:

-2014 2013
+2015 2014

 Target Actual Target Actual

-Lost time accidents 1 1 1 3
+Lost time accidents 1 2 1 1

 Restricted duty accidents 1 0 1 0

 Medical treatment accidents 1 0 1 0

-Operational incidents 5 5 3 9
+Operational incidents 5 8 5 5

-Preventable vehicle accidents 11 10 11 11
+Preventable vehicle accidents 10 9 11 10

-The number of lost time accidents experienced by the Company reduced to one in the year ended 31 December 2014 as opposed to three experienced in 2013 and the Company did not record any medical treatment or restricted duty cases.
-In addition, performance in respect of preventable vehicle accidents was one accident below the target for the year ended 31 December 2014 and showed an improvement compared with 2013.
-None of those incidents gave rise to any significant safety-related risks and the positive trend continued in the first quarter of 2015.
+The Company experienced two lost time accidents in 2015 as opposed to one in 2014 and did not record any medical treatment or restricted duty cases.
+In addition, performance in respect of preventable vehicle accidents was one accident below the target for the year and showed an improvement compared with 2014.
+Consequently, the Company made a strong contribution to the Northern Powergrid Group equalling its best ever safety performance and the long-term overall trend continued to compare well with that of the industry.
+None of those incidents gave rise to any significant safety-related risks.

 In common with the Berkshire Hathaway Energy group, the Northern Powergrid Group measures its safety performance in terms of the OSHA rate, which is a measure used in the United States to capture safety incidents down to minor levels of medical treatment, such as a stitch or the use of prescription pain killers.
 As part of its plan to reduce the OSHA rate across the group, Berkshire Hathaway Energy issues daily email updates in respect of performance against its overall OSHA rate and preventable vehicle accident targets, which include information on incidents that have occurred.
+The Company's Director of Safety, Health and Environment also delivered updates using conference call facilities, which were available to the entire workforce, regarding performance and other safety-related issues.